shashwat172002/mern-blog/ReadMe.txt

  ............................................................17..............................................................

- made dashboard as private route it can only be accessed once a user is logged in
+made dashboard as private route it can only be accessed once a user is logged in PrivateRoute is responsible for checking if the user is authenticated.
+If authenticated, it renders the <Outlet />.
+The child routes (e.g., /dashboard/profile) are then rendered within the Dashboard component.
+If you directly used a specific component like <Dashboard /> instead of <Outlet />, those child routes wouldn't be rendered.
+So, the use of <Outlet /> allows for more flexibility in handling nested routes and is a key concept in React Router for rendering child routes within parent routes.

+  ............................................................17..............................................................